 Moore has been a director or trustee of a number of nonprofit organizations and for-profit companies and a member of various government boards and commissions.
 He is currently board chair and director of the Hawaiʻi Housing Development Corporation and a director of Grove Farm Company, Inc.

-Moore lives in Honolulu with his wife, Lynne Johnson, who lectures at the University of Hawaiʻi in musicology.
+Moore lives in Honolulu with his wife, Lynne Johnson, a retired lecturer at the University of Hawaiʻi in musicology.
 They have two daughters.
-One is the half-time sustainability coordinator at Kaimukī Middle School.
+One is a teacher at Hanahauʻoli School in Honolulu.
 The other is a leader of active outdoor tours for the travel company Backroads.